Hackforth: Governance

-The village lies within the Richmond (Yorks) parliamentary constituency, which is under the control of the Conservative Party.
-The current Member of Parliament, since the 2015 general election, is Rishi Sunak.
-Hackforth also lies within the Bedale ward of Hambleton District Council.
+Until 2023, Hackforth was part of the Richmond (Yorks) parliamentary constituency.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Community and culture

 The village is served by a primary school, Hackforth and Hornby CofE, with a capacity for 42 pupils.
 Hackforth has a public house, The Greyhound, and a village hall built in 1936 which has also been used as a live music venue since 2013, hosting acts such as The Dunwells.